A Sound Marriage Can Be Built on Sensible Reticence

-10/6/1983 Recently one of my students asked me in a marriage class if it was best to be totally honest in marriage.
-I asked him, and the other class members, what they thought and they all agreed that husbands and wives should be totally open and honest in their marital communication.
-I told the class I agreed if “being totally open and honest” meant we should not blatantly lie, cheat or do anything deceitful or cause mistrust.
+Published October 6, 1983.
+Recently one of my students asked me in a marriage class if it was best to be totally honest in marriage.
+I asked him and the other class members what they thought, and they all agreed that husbands and wives should be totally open and honest in their marital communication.
+I told the class I agreed if “being totally open and honest” meant we should not blatantly lie, cheat, or do anything deceitful or cause mistrust.

 But I suggested there is another dimension that needs consideration.
 Does being totally honest and open mean I should say everything and anything on my mind?
 Should I always express exactly how I feel?

-A few years ago many, including the experts, would have said, “Yes, let it all hang out.”
+A few years ago, many, including the experts, would have said, “Yes, let it all hang out.”
 Today, there is some question about their philosophies.
-Rather than “letting it all hang out,” many are advocating measure openness and honesty in marital communications.
+Rather than “letting it all hang out,” many are advocating measured openness and honesty in marital communications.

 I asked if they expressed every little petty concern that arose between them and their friends.
 While not suggesting that such concerns should not be concealed, I asked when and under what circumstances should a concern or even a criticism be raised.
 We agreed that we usually disclosed such things only when necessary to sustain and strengthen the friendship.

 The question logically arises as to when to convey a concern or when to tolerate it.
-I believe that if a problem continues for a long time and disrupts daily routine such as sleeping, eating and working it should be discussed and hopefully resolved.
-This is particularly true if the problem is becoming more and more serious.
+I believe that if a problem continues for a long time and disrupts daily routine such as sleeping, eating, and working, it should be discussed and hopefully resolved.
+This is particularly true if the problem is becoming more serious.